 If you’ve read any of my prior blog posts, you will notice that I try to provide you with a lot of useful information.
 Such information is meant to guide you throughout the legal process and to give you confidence that you understand the legal dynamics of your case.
-Here, I wanted to provide you with a short and sweet list of things that you should know if you have acase related to custody or divorce in Harris County (Houston), Texas.
+Here, I wanted to provide you with a short and sweet list of things that you should know if you have a custody or divorce case in Harris County (Houston), Texas.
 Harris County is the most populous county in Texas and is a county with its own rules and practices.
 If you have a case in this county, you should be armed with the following information:

 You have to Take (and successfully complete) a Parenting Course.

 Harris County requires that each parent take a co-parenting course in divorces with suits affecting the parent-child relationship or motions to modify custody filed on or after May 1, 1997.
 This is typically a 4-hour course and can be completed in-person or online.
 This must be completed before the parties appear in Court for Final Orders.
 Once you successfully complete the course, you will receive a certificate.
 This certificate must be filed with the Court before there can be any testimony on final orders.
 It usually cost about $60-100 for the course.
 Even though the idea of taking a course may not seem appealing to some, clients tend to tell me that they learned a lot from the course.
 Below are some of the Courses that have been approved by Harris County Family courts.

 In-Person Parenting Courses

 - Children Cope 713-952-COPE (2673)

 - Escape 713-942-9500